NYS lawmakers hold hearing on mental health crisis services

 Lawmakers are hoping that there will be a boost to mobile crisis teams as well.
 Assemblywoman Aileen Gunther recalled a recent instance outside the Capitol where a friend of hers was in crisis and needed help.

-“We thought wow, we’ll call for emergency help, the closest mobile crisis center… was 50 minutes away.
-50 minutes away,” said Gunther.
+“We thought, wow, we’ll call for emergency help.
+The closest mobile crisis center was 50 minutes away.
+Fifty minutes away,” said Gunther.

-The Commissioner says right now about 50 counties have “some degree” of mobile crisis availability, but that response times do vary.
-In New York suicide is the 12th leading cause of death according to the American Foundation for Suicide Prevention.
+The Commissioner says, right now, about 50 counties have “some degree” of mobile crisis availability but response times do vary.
+In New York, suicide is the 12th leading cause of death, according to the American Foundation for Suicide Prevention.